 November 15, 2021

-We've all seen a honey dipper before, but do you know how it came to be and how use it?
-More than a fancy applicator, let's look at the physics behind this simple but really neat kitchen gadget.
+We've all seen a honey dipper before, but do you know how it came to be and how to use it?
+More than just a fancy applicator, let's look at the physics and history behind this simple but really neat kitchen gadget.

 Honey dippers were designed for a very specific reason.
-Believed to have been invented in Ancient China, they were most likely designed to keep honey from making a mess of things when you attempted adding it to your teas and other beverages.
-Unlike a spoon where it can leave a sticky trail across the table, with the honey dipper, the honey will magically stay between the dipper's crevices.
-Simply rotating the dipper between the fingers as you transport it from the jar to the cup, the honey will not drip until it’s situated over your tea, chai, or coffee.
-Manitoba honey is much too good to waste!
+Believed to have been invented in ancient China, they were most likely originally designed to keep the delicious honey from making a mess of things when you attempted adding it to your teas and other beverages.
+Unlike a spoon where it can leave a sticky trail across the table, with the honey dipper, the honey will "magically" stay between the dipper's crevices.
+Simply rotating the dipper between the fingers as you transport it from your honey jar to its destination, the honey will not drip until it’s situated over your tea, chai, or coffee.
+In our opinion, our fine Manitoba honey is much too tasty to waste a single drop!

 So how exactly does the dipper do its job?